Skip to content Skip to footer

 Physiotherapy

-A targeted physiotherapy programme may include stretching, strengthening exercises, and posture correction.
-These therapies aim to improve spinal alignment and relieve pressure on the nerve, offering a non-invasive form of sciatica pain relief.
+A structured physiotherapy programme may include stretching, strengthening exercises, and posture correction.
+These interventions aim to improve spinal support and reduce pressure on the affected nerve over time.

 Medication